network-for-good/dev-test/README.md

 ## Development

 * Add and change Ruby code to make the test suite pass successfully by running `rspec`.
+You should not need to make any changes to the specs.

 * The application views use Network for Good's design system, [NFG UI](https://github.com/network-for-good/nfg_ui).
 You may want to refer to NFG UI's [documentation site](https://nfg-ui-display-app.herokuapp.com/bootstrap/badges).